iPaulPro/scaffold-lens/README.md

   ]
 ```

 Where `currency` is the address of the ERC20 token to use for tips, and `tipAmount` is the amount of tokens to send in wei.

-Note that the token must be registered with the Lens Module Registry.
+**NOTE:** The token used for tipping must be registered with the Lens Module Registry.

 ### Using the TipActionModule with the Lens SDK